cabforum/code-signing/docs/CSBR.md

 1. **Verify the identity of such person**: Verification of identity MUST be performed through:

-   A.  The personal (physical) presence of such person before trusted persons who perform human resource or security functions, and
+   1. The personal (physical) presence of such person before trusted persons who perform human resource or security functions, and
-   B.  The verification of well-recognized forms of government-issued photo identification (e.g., passports and/or drivers licenses);
+   2. The verification of well-recognized forms of government-issued photo identification (e.g., passports and/or drivers licenses);

    and

 2. **Verify the trustworthiness of such person**: Verification of trustworthiness SHALL include background checks, which address at least the following, or their equivalent:

-   A.  Confirmation of previous employment,
+   1. Confirmation of previous employment,
-   B.  Check of professional references;
+   2. Check of professional references;
-   C.  Confirmation of the highest or most-relevant educational qualification obtained;
+   3. Confirmation of the highest or most-relevant educational qualification obtained;
-   D.  Search of criminal records (local, state or provincial, and national) where allowed by the jurisdiction in which the person will be employed;
+   4. Search of criminal records (local, state or provincial, and national) where allowed by the jurisdiction in which the person will be employed;

    and